gdiminin/HaSAPPy/docs/Tutorials/Generate_human_gene_reference.md

-#Generate Gene Reference file for Human genome
+# Generate a Gene Reference file for the Human genome

-In this tutorial, I will show you how to download gene annotations from the USCS browser and how to generate the GeneReference.pkl file used by HaSAPPy software.
+This tutorial provides a step-by-step guide how to download the genome annotation using the UCSC genome browser and how to generate the **GeneReference.pkl** file used by HaSAPPy.

-##Preliminary
-HaSAPPy software should be already installed on your computer and all requested Python modules already updated (see README.md file).
+The HaSAPPy software should be already installed on your computer with all dependencies (see the [README.md](https://github.com/gdiminin/HaSAPPy/blob/master/README.md) file for how to install) and tested ([Performing a test of your HaSAPPy installation](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/Test_HaSAPPy_installation.md)).

-HaSAPPy software was installed in:
+This tutorial assumes that HaSAPPy was installed in:

 ```
 /Users/User